metajar/nb/plugins/ai.nb-plugin.md

 # Force rebuild entire index
 nb ai index --rebuild
 ```

+**Scope:** By default, the index includes *all* of your notebooks.
+To limit to only the current notebook, set `nb ai config set scope current` (or pass `nb ai index --scope current`).
+To force all notebooks regardless of config, use `nb ai index --all`.

 **The index is stored in `~/.nb/.ai_index.json` and contains:**
 - Embeddings for each note (vector representation)